jiwidi/Netflix-RNN-Recommender/README.md

 # Netflix-RNN-Recommender
 I create a Pytorch based RNN recommender based on google [work](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46488.pdf) for youtube recommendations we could try a similar approach.
 We try to predict next movie a user will watch based on its movie history.
 Netflix price was a explicit recommendation system as it had ratings for each movie, for this problem transform it into a implicit recommendation problem where watching a movie is the implicit feedback, no distintion between like/dislike movies.

+In our case we have use last 5 movies a user has seen to predict his next movie.

 ## Data
 We need to transform netflix data into an implicit format where we build a context feature containing movie_id for each user.
 Download the data from https://www.kaggle.com/netflix-inc/netflix-prize-data and uncompress it under `data/` then run process_netflix_data.py